 The Ministry of Defence announced in 2016 that it planned to pull out of Redford Barracks in the Colinton area of Edinburgh.
-The scheduled closure date is 2022.
+The scheduled closure date is 2022 [UPDATE: on 1.3.19 this planned closure date is now 2025].
 Built at the start of the twentieth century, the barracks are currently home to the army (Argyll and Sutherland Highlanders).
 The barracks also host the army school for bagpipes and drumming.

 I’m the councillor for the Fountainbridge-Craiglockhart area of Edinburgh and the boundary of my ward lies at the front gate of the barracks.
 The barracks themselves sit within Colinton-Fairmilehead ward.
 So, naturally, I am very interested in what happens to the site.
 The army has been there for over 100 years and families stationed there are part of the local community and local schools.
 For the soldiers and their families settled there, it’s an uncertain time so I certainly hope that they are being kept up to date by the MoD.